What Are Chicken Nuggets Really Made Of?

 Huffington Post Investigates “Fake” Food

-This Huffington Post article – known worldwide as “What’s Really in a Chicken Nugget?” – received international attention when it announced that nuggets don’t contain just chicken (which is the only thing they should contain) but guts, crushed bones, fat, veins, nerves, cartilage, and around 30 different chemical additives.
-They contain less than 50% chicken, the rest is filler.
+This Huffington Post article – known worldwide as “What’s Really in a Chicken Nugget?” – received international attention when it announced that nuggets don’t contain just chicken meat (which is the only thing they should contain) but guts, crushed bones, fat, veins, nerves, cartilage, and around 30 different chemical additives.
+They contain less than 50% chicken meat, the rest is filler.

 The article starts with, “When you order fast food, you know you’re not making a healthy choice, but you at least expect it to be food.
 Chicken is chicken and meat is meat, right?”

 The media has conducted a number of studies on “fake” food.
-When it comes to chicken nuggets, only about half their content is really chicken meat; the rest is made up of over 3 dozen additives and fillers, including aluminum sulfate.
+When it comes to chicken nuggets, only about half their content is really chicken meat; the rest contains over 3 dozen additives and fillers, including aluminum sulfate.

 The American Journal of Medicine compared the chicken nuggets from two leading fast food chains (they didn’t specify which, but we can reasonably assume which two they were).
 Nuggets from both chains contained only 50% chicken meat at most, the rest was a mixture of cartilage, nerves, crushed bones, veins and fat.